rollingedit/YouTube-Album-Splitter/README.md

 ## Features

-- One-file Windows app.
+- A single Windows app.
 No separate installer, setup script, app folder, or helper-file bundle.
 - Self-contained first-run setup: the `.bat` checks the tools it needs, uses `winget` when available, and has fallback paths for locked-down machines.
 - Prompts for a YouTube link instead of making users edit commands.
 - Lets you process multiple links in one session.